15 Entrepreneurs and Business Owners Share Their Virtual Assistants Tips

 Elaine Rau

-I knew exactly what I needed when I needed it by and communicated the exact details of what I was looking for.
+I knew exactly what I needed when I needed it and communicated the exact details of what I was looking for.
 When you’re clear with your instructions, you won’t ever have a bad experience with a VA!

 Kedma Ough